georgestander/repoGhost/README.md

 - `summaries.json`: Contains all chunk summaries (the final output).

 The last chunk’s summary is copied to your clipboard automatically.

+## API Key Configuration

+The tool will look for your OpenAI API key in the following order:
+ 1. Via the command-line argument `--api-key`.
+ 2. Via the environment variable `OPENAI_API_KEY`.
+ 3. Via a configuration file located at `~/.repoghostconfig.json`.

+If no API key is found, the tool will exit with an error message.
+This allows you to avoid passing the API key every time you run the command.

 ## Constants